bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:23:09

-So that's the big difference compared to colored coins, a counterparty, is that now we have a separate layer essentially, of JSON file texts that are also being sent around and they're being linked to in the Bitcoin blockchain.
+That's the big difference compared to colored coins, a Counterparty, is that now we have a separate layer, essentially, of JSON file texts that are also being sent around and they're being linked to in the Bitcoin blockchain.
 Is that right?

 Sjors Provoost: 00:23:24

-And this also detaches the amount that's really being moved from the amount of Satoshis that's being moved.
+Yeah, and this also detaches the amount that's really being moved from the amount of Satoshis that's being moved.
-So yes, you're making a transaction.

 Aaron van Wirdum: 00:23:33

-But I think that was already the case for counterparty.
+But I think that was already the case for Counterparty.

 Sjors Provoost: 00:23:35

-Yeah, for counterparty it is, but for colored coins it wasn't.
+Yeah, for Counterparty it is, but for colored coins it wasn't.
 For colored coins, the Satoshis really mattered.
 But in the case of RGB, you're just sending somebody a transaction and then along with the transaction, an email with what's actually happening.
 And that transaction might move one Satoshi or a thousand Satoshis, doesn't really matter.